algolia/eslint-config-algolia/README.md

 };
 ```

-Then add [an editor plugin](http://eslint.org/docs/user-guide/integrations.html#editors) that will show you linting errors, do not activate
+Then add [an editor plugin](http://eslint.org/docs/user-guide/integrations.html#editors) that will show you linting errors.
-auto formatting fix, we use prettier for this.

-## Formatting (Prettier)
+Do activate "fix on save" option of your plugin, it will automatically fix and format your file as much as possible.

+## Auto formatting staged files

-Please add [Prettier](https://github.com/prettier/prettier) to your JavaScript project:
+Please add [Prettier](https://github.com/prettier/prettier) to your JavaScript project, along
+with precommit tooling:

 ```sh
 yarn add prettier lint-staged husky --dev